ros2/ros2_documentation/source/Tutorials/Tf2/Writing-A-Tf2-Listener-Cpp.rst

 -------

 In this tutorial you learned how to use tf2 to get access to frame transformations.
-You also have finished writing your own turtlesim demo that you have tried in the  :ref:`Introduction to tf2 <IntroToTf2>` tutorial.
+You also have finished writing your own turtlesim demo that you first tried in :ref:`Introduction to tf2 <IntroToTf2>` tutorial.